Frequently Asked Questions

 When do I register?

 After the Cal State Apply admission process is complete with the university, students receive a personal log in and pin number allowing students to register for courses.
 They can check when their registration date begins by logging into MySJSU.
-If this is a students first semester and registration has already begun, then they should be able to register as soon as they receive their pin number.
-It is extremely important that students follow up with this or they could lose their opportunity to take a course needed.
-When sections fill up the enrollment closes.
+If this is a student's first semester and registration has already begun, then they should be able to register as soon as they receive their pin number.
 Students should check their account regularly and use their sjsu.edu email for any communication with University.

 What happens if I miss the registration deadline?